Leslie Lamport

-Leslie B. Lamport (born February 7, 1941) is an American computer scientist and mathematician.
+Leslie Barry Lamport (born February 7, 1941) is an American computer scientist and mathematician.
 Lamport is best known for his seminal work in distributed systems, and as the initial developer of the document preparation system LaTeX and the author of its first manual.

 Lamport was the winner of the 2013 Turing Award for imposing clear, well-defined coherence on the seemingly chaotic behavior of distributed computing systems, in which several autonomous computers communicate with each other by passing messages.
 He devised important algorithms and developed formal modeling and verification protocols that improve the quality of real distributed systems.
 These contributions have resulted in improved correctness, performance, and reliability of computer systems.

 Early life and education

 Lamport was born into a Jewish family in Brooklyn, New York, the son of Benjamin and Hannah Lamport (née Lasser).
 His father was an immigrant from Volkovisk in the Russian Empire (now Vawkavysk, Belarus) and his mother was an immigrant from the Austro-Hungarian Empire, now southeastern Poland.

 A graduate of Bronx High School of Science, Lamport received a B.S. in mathematics from the Massachusetts Institute of Technology in 1960, followed by M.A.
 (1963) and Ph.D.
 (1972) degrees in mathematics from Brandeis University.
 His dissertation, The analytic Cauchy problem with singular data, is about singularities in analytic partial differential equations.